Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds: Green currents and (almost) simple action

-We first summarizes some results from \cite{DNV}.
+On a general compact K\"ahler manifold, the convergence of the sequence $d_p^{-n}(f^n)^*\omega^p$ is not clear.
+For the existence and construction of the Green current, see \cite{DS05}, \cite{DS10-1}, \cite{dTD}, \cite{DNV}.
+In this section, we summarize some related results from \cite{DNV}.
 Let $X$ and $f$ be as in Theorem \ref{thm:main}.
-We say that the action of $f$ on cohomology is simple if there is an integer $0\le \pf\le k$ such that \begin{enumerate} \item the dynamical degree $d_\pf$ of order $\pf$ of $f$ is strictly larger than the other dynamical degrees, \item $d_\pf$ is a simple eigenvalue of $f^*$ on $H^{\pf, \pf}(X, \R)$, and \item the other (real or complex) eigenvalues of this operator have modulus strictly smaller than $d_\pf$. \end{enumerate}
+We say that the action of $f$ on cohomology is simple if there is an integer $0\le \pmain\le k$ such that \begin{enumerate} \item the dynamical degree $d_{\pmain}$ of order $\pmain$ of $f$ is strictly larger than the other dynamical degrees, \item $d_{\pmain}$ is a simple eigenvalue of $f^*$ on $H^{\pmain, \pmain}(X, \R)$, and \item the other (real or complex) eigenvalues of this operator have modulus strictly smaller than $d_{\pmain}$. \end{enumerate}